 Management's review 4

 Introduction

 Financial highlights

+Ratios

 Presentation of the Board of Directors and the Executive Board

-Highlights

 Review

 Financial review

 Shareholder information and corporate governance

-Company information

-Selected activities in the past year

-Financial statements 2021/22 19
+Financial statements 2022/23 19

 Statement of comprehensive income

 Balance sheet

 Statement of changes in equity

 Cash flow statement

-Note to the Financial Statement
+Notes to the Financial Statements

-Management's statement 38
+Management's statement 39

-Independent auditor's report 39

-RIAS A/S, part of thyssenkrupp Plastics International
+RIAS A/S, part of thyssenkrupp Plastics International.

-thyssenkrupp Plastics International is comprised of nine companies spread across Europe with approximately 1,100 employees. thyssenkrupp Plastics is part of the larger thyssenkrupp group, which operates worldwide.
+thyssenkrupp Plastics International is comprised of nine companies spread across Europe with approximately 1,100 employees.

+thyssenkrupp Plastics is part of the larger thyssenkrupp group, which operates worldwide.

-The thyssenkrupp group has approximately 96,000 employees and a turnover of approximately 41 billion euros.
+The thyssenkrupp group has approximately 100,000 employees and a turnover of approximately 38 billion euros.

-THE YEAR IN BRIEF
+THE YEAR IN BRIEF 2022/2023